Swim Meet FAQs

 4. I forgot to declare for a meet!
 What should I do?

-If you forgot to declare for a meet before the deadline, you can let the head coach know via e-mail.
-Your swimmer will be added to events on a space available basis.
 Please note that you can declare for all meets at the very beginning of the season!
 We encourage all families to do do this.
-With over 250 swimmers, we would prefer that our coaches focus on coaching our kids and not having to deal with last minute additions, so we appreciate everyone helping out with this by declaring early!
+With over 350 swimmers, we would prefer that our coaches focus on coaching our kids and not having to deal with last minute additions, so we appreciate everyone helping out with this by declaring early!

 5. How do I know what events my swimmer is participating in?

-The head coach will send out the meet sheet prior to the swim meet via e-mail.
-They will also be posted in the Swimtopia App.
-Coaches will mark swimmers with their events with a sharpie at practice the morning before the swim meet.
+Coach Tim will send out the meet sheet prior to the swim meet via e-mail.
+It will also be posted in the Swimtopia App.

 6. Where do I sit during a swim meet?